 Fort Myers Elder Driving Accidents Lawyer

-Fort Myers car accident attorneys at the Garvin Law Firm know that is going to spike 25 percent by 2040, meaning 7 million people over the age of 65 in Florida – many of them still behind the wheel.Elderly Drivers at Higher Risk of Florida Car Accident Injury
+Fort Myers car accident attorneys at the Garvin Injury Law know that is going to spike 25 percent by 2040, meaning 7 million people over the age of 65 in Florida – many of them still behind the wheel.Elderly Drivers at Higher Risk of Florida Car Accident Injury

 Florida consistently has the highest number of senior crash deaths in nationwide surveys, primarily because a lot of older folks call Florida home.
-The other reason is older motorists and passengers are more vulnerable to injury when they are in a collision, and are often slower to recover and/or more likely to become disabled.
-Federal statistics shows their rate of fatality in crashes is 17 times higher than those between the ages of 25 and 64.
+The other reason is older motorists and passengers are more vulnerable to injury when they are in a collision and are often slower to recover and/or more likely to become disabled.
+Federal statistics show their rate of fatality in crashes is 17 times higher than those between the ages of 25 and 64.

 Intersections especially are perilous for older motorists, according to a study in the journal Traffic Injury Prevention, which reported that is where half of all deaths among over-85 drivers occurred.
-Researchers found those in their 70’s tended to misjudge whether it was safe to proceed through the intersection, while those in their 80’s simply failed to see the other car.
+Researchers found those in their 70’s tended to misjudge whether it was safe to proceed through the intersection, while those in their 80’s failed to see the other car.

 If it feels like crashes involving older drivers are happening an awful lot more now than they used to, you would be right.
 The U.S. Centers for Disease Control and Prevention report the number of licensed older drivers spiked 50 percent from 1999 to 2015.

 This is not to say older drivers are inherently more dangerous.
 It is true they face certain challenges to safe driving.
-For instance, half of people middle-aged and 80 percent of those in their 70’s suffer from crippling arthritis, which can make it painful to turn and flex.
+For instance, half of the people middle-aged and 80 percent of those in their 70’s have crippling arthritis, which can make it painful to turn and flex.
 They have weaker muscles and reduced range of motion, making it harder to grip and turn the wheel, press the brake or accelerator or reach to open windows and doors.
 All this could increase the risk of a crash.

 Still, AAA and other researchers over the years have found elderly drivers to be more cautious than younger drivers in many respects.
-They wear their seat belts, observe speed limits and they tend not to drink and drive.
+They wear their seat belts, observe speed limits, and they tend not to drink and drive.

-But there comes a time for older drivers when handing over the keys is a safety imperative - both for the driver and everyone else sharing the road.Injury Lawyers: When Seniors Should No Longer Drive
+But there comes a time for older drivers when handing over the keys is a safety imperative for the driver and everyone else sharing the road.Injury Lawyers: When Seniors Should No Longer Drive

 The problem, as our car accident attorneys in Fort Myers know, is there are not any hard-and-fast rules for when an older driver has reached the point it is no longer safe for them to drive – and it is not an easy discussion to have with an elderly loved one.
-Many older drivers know that when they can no longer drive, they have lost a huge part of their independence – especially here in Southwest Florida, which lacks an easy-to-use public transit system like those available in metro areas like New York City, Boston and San Francisco.
+Many older drivers know that when they can no longer drive, they have lost a huge part of their independence – especially here in Southwest Florida, which lacks an easy-to-use public transit system like those available in metro areas like New York City, Boston, and San Francisco.

 The AARP says one’s fitness to drive is less about age than health.
-A 50-year-old may have health and eyesight issues that necessitate no more driving while another who is 80 may be perfectly safe behind the wheel.
+A 50-year-old may have health and eyesight issues that necessitate no more driving, while another who is 80 may be perfectly safe behind the wheel.

 Many older drivers often start by self-policing their road habits.
-This includes things like reducing or eliminating nighttime driving, avoiding freeways or only drive when they know traffic will not be as congested.
+This includes things like reducing or eliminating nighttime driving, avoiding freeways, or only drive when they know traffic will not be as congested.
 Some might avoid situations like left turns, which they know (and research has proven) tend to be more dangerous.

-The state wields some control, but rarely exercises it.
+The state wields some control but rarely exercises it.
 Approximately half of all states in the U.S. impose some type of restrictions on older drivers for license renewals.
 Since 2004, Florida drivers over 80 must clear a vision test to renew their license.
-Unsafe drivers can be reported to the state anonymously, though it is usually preferable if possible to have a conversation with the person about their driving.
+Unsafe drivers can be reported to the state anonymously, though it is usually preferable if possible, to have a conversation with the person about their driving.

 Other states take it a step further by having older drivers take a road test or obtaining a fitness-to-drive statement from their physician.

-If you have some concerns about whether your older loved one should still be driving, personal injury attorneys advise to have your loved one drive you one day.
+If you have some concerns about whether your older loved one should still be driving, personal injury attorneys advise you to have your loved one drive you one day.
 Watch for:

 - Hitting curbs when backing up or making right turns

-- Scraps or dents on the car, garage or mailbox
+- Scraps or dents on the car, garage, or mailbox

 - Having frequent close calls